a-sriel/project-3/devlog.md

 2025-12-5 21:44
 I need to change course a little bit.
 Instead of focusing on the output first, I am going to focus on getting the B-tree logic down.

 This session, I will start by making main take command line arguments.
 I will also make separate classes for the Node and the BTree itself, making sure they all contain the proper parameters to store the values, keys, and block IDs.
+I have implemented an outline for the Node and BTree classes, and set up the header logic for the index file within the BTree class.
+I also declared some literals.
+I am not sure what data type to use for hexadecimal values, so I will need to toy around with that later.